 They may be no more than four printed pages following the format mentioned in the section of Full-Length Article.
 The manuscripts must be within 2200 words of the text including an abstract and no more than 15 references.
 There may be a maximum of four illustrations.

 Case Reports should include materials from the beginning and the end of active treatment and at the completion of orthodontic treatment (at least two years after the end of active treatment).
 The number of authors should not exceed four.
-The text should begin with an Abstract (not to exceed 120 words) followed by an Introduction (within 250 words), History (not exceed 360 words), Treatment plan and progress (not to exceed 540 words), Discussion (not to exceed 720 words), and References (about ten references shall be adequate).
+The text should begin with the Title followed by Abstract (not to exceed 250 words), Introduction, History, Treatment plan and progress, Discussion, References and Figure Legends.
+The text including Abstract must not exceed a maximum of 3000 words.

-Manuscripts reporting the use of human subject must include a statement that the protocol was approved by the author's institutional review committee for human subjects or that the study was in accordance with the Declaration of Helsinki.
+Manuscripts reporting the use of human subjects must include a statement that the protocol was approved by an appropriate Institutional Review Board according to the Declaration of Helsinki.

 All contributions and all communications relating to the publication should be addressed to: